Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 Share:

-How Netlify builds your site
+How Netlify builds work

-1. Netlify clones your Git repository
+1. Clone your Git repo

-2. It installs dependencies
+2. Install dependencies

-3. It runs your build command
+3. Run your build command

-4. It publishes the output directory
+4. Publish the output directory

-Start with the build log
+Reading the build log

 When a build fails, click the failed deploy in the Netlify dashboard and open the Deploy log.
+Don't scroll randomly — start from the top and scan down until you see:

 • A red error message